 Image Source: akkordeon-frankfurt.de

-So now, let us see how we can use this concept to draw a bar chart with EdrawMax Online:
+Now, let us see how we can use this concept to draw a block diagram with EdrawMax Online.

 Do this until the block diagram gets entirely joined.